-On the 10th February 1788 Henry Cabell and Susannah Holmes married in Australia; the first wedding ceremony in the new colony.
-Celebrations are afoot this year in Austalia to celebrate both the 230th Anniversay of the First Fleet’s arrival and the couple’s Wedding; also Susannah Holmes birth some 250 years ago.
+On the 10th February 1788 Henry Cabell (the surname has varied over time) and Susannah Holmes married in Australia; the first wedding ceremony in the new colony.
+In 2018, their descendants in Austalia celebrated both the 230th Anniversay of the First Fleet’s arrival and the couple’s Wedding; also Susannah Holmes birth some 250 years ago.
 Here is their story as a tribute:

 Maybe, with enough imagination, one could visualise a low February sun here, quietly painting tones of cold colour on Surlingham Church’s ancient round tower.
 Everything would be quiet, except maybe, the sound of rooks gossiping as they left their winter roost nearby.
 That almost perfect silence would remain so long as the visitor stayed still, but any movement forward towards the church door to enquire further, there would be heared the soft crunch of the frosted grass as footsteps left a silent trail of prints.

 Almost 250 years ago and amongst a score of baptisms, a special baby girl was annointed from the church’s font.
 She would leave her own footprints, not in the frost or snow of Norfolk, but in the margins of history on the other side of the world.
-Yet regretably, she would remain strangely anonymous in the county but maybe not so now in the village of her birth.
+Yet regretably, she would remain strangely anonymous in the County, but maybe not so now in the village of her birth.
 That child’s name was Susannah Holmes.
-Her story, and that of her lover and later husband Henry Cabell (now Kable) still has a strength of line that not only defies true description but, on the face of it, is stranger than fiction.
+Her story, and that of her lover and later husband Henry Cabell (now Kable – it has varied over time) still has a strength of line that not only defies true description but, on the face of it, is stranger than fiction.